cyaoyang/aws-iam-access-management/README.md

 - **Principle of Least Privilege (PoLP):** Users receive only the permissions necessary to perform their assigned duties.
 - **Role-Based Access Control (RBAC):** Permissions are assigned based on job responsibilities rather than individual users.
-- **Separation of Duties (SoD):** Administrative, development, and auditing responsibilities are separated to reduce operational and security risks.
-- **Defense in Depth:** Administrative privileges are restricted to a single role, while monitoring and auditing capabilities are isolated to read-only accounts.

 ---